 Message your team about leads or customers

-And it's a really simple Zap—what we call our automated workflows—to set up.
-All you need to do is connect whatever source you're getting leads from to whatever communication tool your team reacts to most quickly.
+It's a simple Zap—what we call our automated workflows—to set up.
+All you need to do is connect whatever source you're getting leads from to whatever communication tool your team uses the most.
 That way your team gets notified every time a new lead comes in, in the place they're most likely to see it, so they can take action right away.

-For example: you could send an email to your team whenever a lead comes in.
-Here are some quick templates for that.
-I'll be using Facebook Lead Ads and LinkedIn Lead Gen Forms as examples here, but you could set this up for a wide variety of other applications.
+For example, you could send an email to your team whenever a lead comes in.
+Here are some quick Zaps to get you started.

-You could also set up Slack notifications, either in a public channel or as a private message.
+You could also set up notifications in your team chat app, either in a public channel or as a private message.

 SMS is also an option.